Toddler development at 2-3 years: what’s happening

 Around this time, toddlers are keen to do more things for themselves.

-For example, your child can probably wash their own hands, wash themselves at bathtime, feed themselves and get dressed – although your child is probably better at taking clothes off than putting them on!
-And your child is still learning so you might still need to help.
+For example, your toddler can probably wash their own hands, wash themselves at bathtime, feed themselves and get dressed – although your toddler is probably better at taking clothes off than putting them on!
+And your toddler is still learning, so you might still need to help.

-You can build your child’s confidence and independence by letting them help you around the house with chores like sweeping or dusting.
-Your child feels very proud when they’re a good helper.
+You can build your toddler’s confidence and independence by letting them help you around the house with chores like sweeping or dusting.
+Your toddler feels very proud when they’re a good helper.

-Your child might even be ready to start toilet training.
-Some of the signs are when your child:
+Your toddler might even be ready to start toilet training.

 Moving

 At this age, toddlers can run and will probably fall less.
-Your child is starting to walk up and down stairs on their own but sometimes uses the rail for balance.
-Your child is now better at throwing overarm, kicking and catching a ball, and might even stand on one foot for a few seconds.
+Your toddler is starting to walk up and down stairs on their own, putting both feet on each stair and using the rail or wall for balance.
+Your toddler can probably kick a ball and might even stand on one foot for a few seconds.
+Your toddler is better at throwing overarm and catching.
+They probably use their preferred hand to do these activities.

-If you’re around while your child explores, they’ll feel reassured and safe.
-This helps your child build confidence to try new things and explore on their own.
+If you’re around while your toddler explores, they’ll feel reassured and safe.
+This helps your toddler build confidence to try new things and explore on their own.

 - jump on the spot